mmomtchev/guerilla-slides/guerilla-slides-2024-dotjs.md

 Rewriting these in JavaScript is a monumental task.

 Try searching for these on `npmjs`.
-You will find tons of packages - most of them call the CLI tools - and are usually in a very sorry state.
+You will find tons of packages - most of them call the CLI tools - and are usually in a very sorry state

 [comment]: # (!!!)